 Can I get a mortgage with bad credit?

 Most mortgage lenders have strict guidelines they must adhere to.
-If you don’t meet their eligibility requirements, there’s not much you can do to get a home loan until you improve your credit score.
-But you do have a few mortgage options, even if you have bad credit.
+If you don’t meet their eligibility requirements, there’s not much you can do to get a home loan until you improve your credit.
+But you do have a few mortgage options, even if you have a bad credit score.

 Technically, you could still qualify for an FHA loan with less than a 580, but you’d need to put down at least 10% of the home’s sales price.